ireneorichie/docs/content/en/docs/install/getting-started-knative-app.md

+---
-# Getting Started with Knative App Deployment
+title: "Getting Started with Knative Serving: App Deployment"
+linkTitle: "Deploying an App"
+weight: 30
+type: "docs"
+---

 This guide shows you how to deploy an app using Knative, then interact with it using cURL requests.